SohumB/graphixture/README.md

 ## Usage

 To use, you need an adapter.
-Sequelize and Bookshelf adapters are provided.
+An adapter for [Bookshelf](http://bookshelfjs.org/) is provided, and a probably highly broken skeleton for a [Sequelize](http://sequelizejs.com) adapter is also in the repository.

     var adapter = require('graphixture/bookshelf.adapter');